pasharik95/yozma-tech-test-auth/README.md

 # yozma-tech-test-auth
-Test task from 'yozma.tecg'.
+Test task from 'yozma.tech'.
 There is a repository for authentication users.